App Identity Modernization

 Migrating applications and user identities from legacy identity providers (IDPs), like SiteMinder, to a modern IDP, such as Microsoft Entra ID, can be a long, complex, and expensive undertaking.
 It involves detailed analysis, planning, and extensive testing while maintaining ongoing business operations.
 However, this process can be greatly simplified with the right approach and tools.

 Strata’s Maverics Identity Orchestration platform transforms the app migration and identity modernization process so that you can modernize at your own pace, manage the coexistence of a hybrid cloud environment, or retire your legacy IDP for good.

-Successful identity migrations follow this predictable, five step pattern: Migration Planning > User Account Migration > App Migration > Coexistence > Retire Legacy.
+Successful identity and app modernization follow this predictable, five-step pattern: Modernization Planning > User Account Migration > App Migration > Coexistence > Retire Legacy.

-Then, it logs and categorizes the level of effort it will take to migrate users and apps based on a complexity scale accounting for app utilization, access control policies, and any required customizations.
+Then, it logs and categorizes the level of effort it will take to move users and apps based on a complexity scale accounting for app utilization, access control policies, and any required customizations.

 - Which apps and resources does SiteMinder protect?

 - How is SiteMinder protecting your apps?